 Enjoy city life under the Australian sun during holidays in Brisbane.
-This vibrant state capital offers all you could want from an Australian city: great restaurants, good hotels, excellent shopping, plenty of culture, an outdoor lifestyle and easy access to some of the country's best beaches.
+This vibrant state capital offers all you could want from an Australian city: great restaurants, good hotels, excellent shopping, culture, an outdoor lifestyle and easy access to some of the country's best beaches.

 Brisbane holidays are spent under a sun that shines year round; perhaps that's why the city benefits from an easy laid-back vibe where days are spent sipping iced coffees in sidewalk cafés, and evenings are spent in fabulous eateries along the waterfront.